anderson-optimization/firebase-lib/docs/15-development-setup.md

 `Database Emulator`.
 For the rest of the choices select defaults.

 `firebase emulators:start` can be started without `--project firebase-lib`.
-Running emulator with the project option will launch web interface that can be used to browse data.
+Running the emulator with the project option will launch a web interface that can be used to browse data.

-After database emulator is up, go back to `firebase-lib` directory and launch development mode.
+After the database emulator is up, go back to `firebase-lib` directory and launch the development mode.

 ```
-ng test
+npm run test
 ```

 Or,

 ```
-ng test --code-coverage
+npm run test:coverage
 ```

 ---